danomatika/joyosc/README.md

 _Note: Game Controller names seem to follow the general Playstation DualShock layout.
 Devices with more than 4 axes and ~20 buttons are probably best used as Joysticks._

-If you do not want to use the Game Controller interface and stick with Joysticks only, use the `-joysticksonly` commandline option.
+If you do not want to use the Game Controller interface and stick with Joysticks only, use the `--joysticks-only` commandline option.

 #### Event Streaming